 Broad Spectrum CBD products are placed somewhere between isolate and full spectrum.
 They offer CBD with a broad range of other cannabinoids, terpenes and flavonoids but without THC.
 This means that users can largely benefit from the Entourage Effect but staying completely within legal boundaries on THC levels and not risk the ‘high’ which is associated with cannabis.

 Although the Entourage Effect can be beneficial to many people, full or broad-spectrum CBD products are not always the best option for everyone.
-Everybody is different, with different requirements so it is advisable to either speak to your doctor before you try, or experiment with the different types to find out which is the most effective to you.
+Everybody is different, with different requirements so it is advisable to either speak to your doctor before you try, or try a Cannabis DNA Test to find out which is the most effective to you.